Skip to main content

 Volunteering Considerations

-You cannot offer to volunteer for a position:
+• You may not offer to volunteer for a position:

 • which is normally paid, or